 People often associate the Andes with the Aconcagua mountain (6,960 m) in Mendoza.
 The highest peak in America —and also the highest in the world, outside Asia— is a pretty challenging climb.
-However you don’t need to climb Aconcagua to peak the Andes.
+However, you don’t need to climb Aconcagua to peak the Andes.
 What you do need is a good fitness level, good gear, a good guide, and picking the right mountain.
 That’s of course where we come in.
 If you are just starting out in the mountaineering world and want to tackle one of the stunning Andean summits, then we say you can.
 Below are our five picks for you to start!

 All the guides that we recommend will be there to help you every step of the way in order to make your experience all the more safe and enjoyable.
 And when you reach the top you will definitely feel like a hero!

 The Villarrica Volcano, still alive and kicking, is located in the Villarrica National Park in the Chilean Araucania region.
 Also known by its Mapuche name, Rucapillan (strong spirit), it was regarded as a volcano related to nice dreams and good weather.
-Perfect for first timers who want to try mountaineering in the stunning Andes, and who want to take back home a picture of lava!
+Perfect for first-timers who want to try mountaineering in the stunning Andes, and who want to take back home a picture of lava!
 The ascent of this 1400-meter peak takes approximately 5 hours which means that you can tackle the summit in either a one day Villarrica ascent, or a two day climbing excursion.
-Not only will you get a chance to put your mountaineering skills to practice, you will also get a chance to see both snow and lava coexist.
+Not only will you get a chance to put your mountaineering skills to practice, but you will also get a chance to see both snow and lava coexist.

 Best time of the year to climb the Villarrica?
 The warm months that span from November to April.